If you are using Weiser locks for your home or office, I am sure you have faced some Weiser lock problems.

 - The latch is stuck in place because something has been inserted into the keyhole during installation.

 - The locking bolt did not fully retract after being unlocked by the key when inserted into the keyhole from outside the door.

-- The cylinder body has become stuck on its post due to corrosion or other damage that prevents it from turning freely as needed for regular operation.
+- The cylinder body has become stuck on its post due to corrosion or other damage preventing it from turning freely for regular operation.

 - Ensure that the door is closed securely and that you didn’t accidentally hit a button inside the door when closing it.
 If this does not help, then you may have a broken key.

 - If this happens, take off your current keys and turn them over so that they are facing in different directions from each other.
 Then try turning those new settings into your lock again by rotating them 90 degrees to see if there’s any success with getting it open.